icecake-framework/extensions/README.md

-# extensions
+# Icecake framework extensions

-icecake extensions for the framework
+Extensions for the icecake framework.

+Every package is an extension.